Film / The Unholy Three

 The Unholy Three

-is a silent film released in 1925.
+is a silent crime film directed by Tod Browning and released in 1925.
 It was based on a book of the same name by Tod Robbins and starred Lon Chaney

 in the leading role.
 It was such a hit that it was remade as a talkie in 1930, with Lon Chaney once again in the lead role.
 The remake was Lon Chaney's first sound film, and, unfortunately, his only, as he died from throat cancer only weeks after the movie was complete.
 The two versions are almost identical to each other, except for the ending.